cyberdataint/CSI_2470_Group_Project/README.md

 ### 2. Set Environment Variables
+FILE HAS TO BE LOCAL AND NOT IN ONE-DRIVE
 ### Configure CATALINA_HOME:
 Open a Command Prompt and run the following command, replacing **C:\path\to\tomcat** with your Apache Tomcat installation